lgreil/sheetmanagement/README.md

 # Sheetmusic Database

 This is a Flask-based web application for managing a database of musical pieces, composers, and arrangers.
+The frontend is built using Vue.js.

 ## Features

 - User authentication (login/logout)
 - CRUD operations for musical pieces, composers, and arrangers
+- User management for admin users
+- Import musical pieces from JSON and TSV files

 ## Setup